-3. Purchase of the Securities by the Underwriters.
-On the basis of the representations and warranties contained in, and subject to the terms and conditions of, this Agreement, the Company agrees to issue and sell 2,100,000shares of the Firm Securities and each Initial Selling Stockholder hereby agrees to sell the number of shares of the Firm Securities set forth opposite its name in Schedule II hereto, severally and not jointly, to the several Underwriters and each of the Underwriters, severally and not jointly, agrees to purchase the number of shares of the Firm Securities set forth opposite that Underwriter's name in Schedule I hereto.
-Each Underwriter shall be obligated to purchase from the Company, and from each Initial Selling Stockholder, that number of shares of the Firm Securities which represents the same proportion of the number of shares of the Firm Securities to be sold by the Company, and by each Initial Selling Stockholder, as the number of shares of the Firm Securities set forth opposite the name of such Underwriter in Schedule I represents of the total number of shares of the Firm Securities to be purchased by all of the Underwriters pursuant to this Agreement.
+Purchase of the Securities by the Underwriters.
+On the basis of the representations and warranties contained in, and subject to the terms and conditions of, this Agreement, the Company agrees to issue and sell 2,100,000 shares of the Firm Securities and each Selling Stockholder hereby agrees to sell the number of shares of the Firm Securities set forth opposite its name in Schedule II hereto, severally and not jointly, to the several Underwriters and each of the Underwriters, severally and not jointly, agrees to purchase the number of shares of the Firm Securities set forth opposite that Underwriter's name in Schedule I hereto.
+Each Underwriter shall be obligated to purchase from the Company, and from each Selling Stockholder, that number of shares of the Firm Securities which represents the same proportion of the number of shares of the Firm Securities to be sold by the Company, and by each Selling Stockholder, as the number of shares of the Firm Securities set forth opposite the name of such Underwriter in Schedule I represents of the total number of shares of the Firm Securities to be purchased by all of the Underwriters pursuant to this Agreement.
 The respective purchase obligations of the Underwriters with respect to the Firm Securities shall be rounded among the Underwriters to avoid fractional shares, as the Representatives may determine.

-In addition, the Management Selling Stockholders, severally and not jointly, grant to the Underwriters an option to purchase up to 317,920 shares of Option Securities.
+In addition, the Company hereby grants to the Underwriters an option to purchase up to 318,295 shares of Option Securities.
 Such option is granted for the purpose of covering over-allotments in the sale of Firm Securities and is exercisable as provided in Section 5 hereof.
 Shares of Option Securities shall be purchased severally for the account of the Underwriters in proportion to the number of shares of Firm Securities set forth opposite the name of such Underwriters in Schedule I hereto.
 The respective purchase obligations of each Underwriter with respect to the Option Securities shall be adjusted by the Representatives so that no Underwriter shall be obligated to purchase Option Securities other than in 100 share amounts.

-The price of both the Firm Securities and any Option Securities shall be $\mbox{\it \$}$ per share.
+$$\operatorname{\textsc{The}}$ price of both the Firm Securities and any Option Securities shall be $$\underline{\sc{\textsc{Securities}}}$